isomerpages/mol-services/_government-services/03-sell-hdb/00a-overview(accordion).md

       <p>Your sales proceeds should be first used to:</p>
       <ul>
         <li> Pay your <a target="_blank" href="https://services2.hdb.gov.sg/webapp/AB03FININFO/AB03SSelAcc">outstanding housing loan</a></li>
-        <li> <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/PublicHousingWithdrawalStatement/Statement">Return the CPF monies you had used to pay your current flat</a> including the interest that you could have earned if kept in the CPF Ordinary Account</li>
+        <li> <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/PublicHousingWithdrawalStatement/Statement">Return CPF monies</a> used to pay for your current flat, including the interest that you could have earned if kept in the CPF Ordinary Account</li>
-        <li> Return any <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/financing/cpf-housing-grants">HDB Housing Grant you have previously obtained</a>, with 2.5% accrued interest</li>
+        <li> Return any <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/financing/cpf-housing-grants">HDB Housing Grant</a> you previously obtained, with 2.5% accrued interest</li>
-        <li> <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/financing/costs-and-fees">Pay any other additional costs and fees</a> which could cost you close to S$3000</li>
+        <li> <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/financing/costs-and-fees">Pay any other additional costs and fees</a> (e.g. legal fees, property tax) which could cost you close to S$3000</li>
       </ul>
-      <p>See Also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/financing/computing-your-estimated-sale-proceeds">HDB Sales Proceeds Calculator</a></p>
+      <p>See also: <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/financing/computing-your-estimated-sale-proceeds">HDB Sales Proceeds Calculator</a></p>
     </div>
   </div>
   <div class="tab">
       <input type="checkbox" id="budget">
       <label class="tab-label" for="budget">Financing Your Next Home</label>
       <div class="tab-content">
-    <p>Based on the estimated sales proceeds, you can <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/stepbystep-guide-to-financial-planning/working-out-your-budget">work out your budget for next home</a>.</p>
+    <p>Based on the estimated sales proceeds, you can <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/stepbystep-guide-to-financial-planning/working-out-your-budget">work out your budget</a> for your next home.</p>
-    <p><a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1" target="_blank">Estimate how much CPF you can use to buy your next home</a> or check your <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1">CPF Housing Usage Limit</a> so you do not use up your CPF savings for your home.</p>
+    <p><a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1" target="_blank">Estimate how much CPF</a> you can use to buy your next home or check your <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1">CPF Housing Usage Limit</a> so you do not use up your CPF savings for your home.</p>
 </div>
 </div>
 </div>